renner/addon-registry/README.md

         <resource-env-ref-type>com.suse.addons.registry.AddonRegistry</resource-env-ref-type>
     </resource-env-ref>

-In your Java webapp code you can then work with add-ons like this:
+In the Java code it is then possible to work with add-ons like this:

     import javax.naming.Context;
     import javax.naming.InitialContext;